kenanargya/TCP_UDP_Wireshark/README.md

 ### 7.
 What is the length (header plus payload) of each of the first four data-carrying TCP segments?
 ### 8.
 What is the minimum amount of available buffer space advertised to the client by gaia.cs.umass.edu among these first four data-carrying TCP segments7?
-Does the lack of receiver buffer space ever throttle the sender for these first four datacarrying segments?
+Does the lack of receiver buffer space ever throttle the sender for these first four data-carrying segments?
 ### 9.
 Are there any retransmitted segments in the trace file?
 What did you check for (in the trace) in order to answer this question?
 ### 10.